PLaSSticity/Vindicator/README.txt

 ************************************************************

-This README provides instructions to build and execute our implementation of Vindicator of the PLDI 2018 Submission #95 High-Coverage, Unbounded Sound Predictive Race Detection.
+This README provides instructions to build and execute our implementation of Vindicator of the PLDI 2018 paper "High-Coverage, Unbounded Sound Predictive Race Detection."

 Vindicator detects and verifies hard-to-detect races between accesses that are millions of events apart - outside the range of windowed approaches - and also detects and verifies races that the state-of-the-art unbounded approach (WCP) cannot find.

 Refer to the accompanying paper for more details:
-High-Coverage, Unbounded Sound Predictive Race Detection
+"High-Coverage, Unbounded Sound Predictive Race Detection," PLDI 2018, by Roemer, Genç, Bond

 ************************
 * Executing Vindicator *